eucalyptus/euca-demo/doc/setup-poc8-manual.md

     ```bash
     euca-modify-property -p objectstorage.providerclient=walrus
+    sleep 15
     ```

-    Optional: Wait a few seconds for the property change to go into effect, then confirm service status.
+    Optional: Confirm service status.

     * The objectstorage service should now be in the ENABLED state.
     * All services should be in the ENABLED state, except for loadbalancingbackend and imagingbackend.

     ```bash
-    sleep 15
     euca-describe-services | cut -f1-5
     ```

 4. (CLC): Refresh Eucalyptus Administrator credentials

-    As noted above, if the eucarc does not contain the environment variables for the key and certificate, we must patch it to reference the previously downloaded versions of the key and certificate files.
+    As noted above, if the eucarc does not contain the environment variables for the key and certificate, we must patch it to add the missing variables which reference the previously downloaded versions of the key and certificate files.

     ```bash
     rm -f ~/creds/eucalyptus/admin.zip